LukasKnuth/bike-track/README.md

 ## ToDo

 * Add charts for all collected data (AchartEngine, JavaDoc for ChartFactory).
+* Cache the calculated statistics in a new DB-table.
 * Make the TrackerService bind-able and use the messages to get the GPS-state.
 * Change Font to Roboto (http://developer.android.com/design/style/typography.html)
 * Add Photo-taking capabilities (Tour pictures, with GEO-Tags, etc)